 Code of Conduct

-The first goal of the Code of Conduct is to specify a baseline standard of behavior so that people with different social values and communication styles can talk about and on Hashnode effectively, productively, and respectfully.
+👉 To specify a baseline standard of behavior so that people with different social values and communication styles can talk about and on Hashnode effectively, productively, and respectfully.

-The second goal is to provide a mechanism for resolving conflicts in the community when they arise.
+👉 To provide a mechanism for resolving conflicts in the community when they arise.

-The third goal of the Code of Conduct is to make our community welcoming to people from different backgrounds.
+👉 To make our community welcoming to people from different backgrounds.
 Diversity is critical to the project; for Hashnode to be successful, it needs contributors and users from all backgrounds.

 These are the values to which people in the Hashnode community (“Hashnoders”) should aspire.